Hair loss due to STDs

 Obviously, the easiest way to avoid infection is to abstain entirely from sex, a decision the majority of the public would rather avoid.
 It is therefore always recommended to use condoms, or other forms of contraception when engaging with a sexual partner.

-If you are worried that you are suffering from hair loss due to an STD, at the Hair Growth Studio we will always be available to provide you with support and advice.
+If you are worried that you are suffering from hair loss due to an STD, the Hair Growth Studio are a hair clinic in Manchester that can provide you with support and advice.
 However, the diagnosis and treatment of an STD is a serious matter that must be handled by a doctor.
 If, once treatment has been successful, you wish to discuss the hair loss you may have encountered, please book a consultation with the Hair Growth Studio and enjoy personally-tailored advice from an expert.